zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-4-forecasting-service-create-ds-notebook/item-4-forecasting-service-create-ds-notebook.md

         'AgeFeature': {'normalizedScore': -0.0034806142,
         'rawScore': -0.08716557}}]}}]}
     ```
 *The above explanation shows features contributing towards the model output/prediction from the base value.
-The base value is nothing but the average model output computed over most recent 100 time steps in the training data.
+The base value is nothing but the average model output computed over the most recent 100-time steps in the training data.
 If the dataset size is less than 100, then the base value is computed over the whole dataset.
 The features which have positive feature importance scores, push the prediction higher and the features that have negative feature importance scores, push the prediction lower.
-The feature importance scores are raw scores and those features with high in magnitude influence the prediction most and the sign of the scores indicates whether the influence is positive or negative.*
+The feature importance scores are raw scores and those features with high magnitude influence the prediction most and the sign of the scores indicates whether the influence is positive or negative.*

 3. Plotting the global feature importance